kaiseraftab/Data_Structure_Assignment/README.md

 ## How to Run the App

 Prerequisites
--Java 17 or above
+Java 17 or above
--JavaFX SDK (e.g. javafx-sdk-21)
+JavaFX SDK (e.g. javafx-sdk-21)
--IntelliJ IDEA or any IDE that supports JavaFX
+IntelliJ IDEA or any IDE that supports JavaFX

 JavaFX VM Options
 To run the JavaFX app correctly: